-On the wall next to the display case is a wooden plaque that records the names of the 12 Council staff who died as a result of the war, some of whom are also recorded in the Book of Remembrance.
-Also on the wall near the display cabinet is short piece of framed text that gives a very brief summary of events in the Borough in war time.
-They are included on this web page, after the names in the Book of Remembrance.
+On the wall above the display case is a wooden plaque that records the names of the 12 Council staff who died as a result of the war, some of whom are also recorded in the Book of Remembrance.
+Alongside that plaque is a short piece of framed text giving a very brief summary of events in the Borough in war time.
+A transcript of that text may be viewed by clicking here.
+(Requires the free Adobe Reader software).